-We have entered into the season of change.
-Of renewing our commitment to transformation.
-Of reasserting our dedication to a better life.
+We are moving into the season of change – of renewing our commitment to transformation and of reasserting our dedication to a better life.